OliviaA22/document-manager/documentmanager/README.md

 Screenshots and Video Demonstrations: Include visual aids to showcase the module's functionality and user experience.
 Installation and Configuration Instructions: Provide clear and concise steps for easy setup.
-Troubleshooting Guide: Address common issues and error handling procedures.
+Troubleshooting Guide: Address common issues and error-handling procedures.
 Future Enhancements: Outline potential improvements and planned updates.

 ## Seamless Integration